SweGortz/smart-city-iot/README.md

 To install the application on you phone you can do one of the following:

-1. Run the applicaiton on a [virtual device & your own phone by Android studio](https://developer.android.com/studio/run/index.html)
+1. Run the applicaiton on a [virtual device or your own phone through Android studio](https://developer.android.com/studio/run/index.html)
-2. Download the application from [play story](https://play.google.com/store/apps/details?id=org.gortz.greeniot.smartcityiot)
+2. Download the application from [Play store](https://play.google.com/store/apps/details?id=org.gortz.greeniot.smartcityiot)

 ## Contributing
 Please read the [developers guide](https://github.com/SweGortz/SmartCityIoT/wiki/Developers-guide) for details on the application structure, and the process for submitting pull requests to us.